History of Kollam: Portuguese Factory in Quilon

 The resumption of the pepper blockade seems to have put a crimp in Albuquerque's preparations of the return fleet, much of it having still lacked spice cargoes.
-Albuquerque dispatched two ships down to Quilon (Coulão, Kollam), with the factor António de Sá, to see if more could be procured there - Quilon having been better connected to Ceylon and points east, its spice supply was not as dependent on the Zamorin's sway and had often invited the Portuguese before.
+Albuquerque dispatched two ships down to Quilon (Coulão, Kollam), with the factor António de Sá, to see if more could be procured there – Quilon having been better connected to Ceylon and points east, its spice supply was not as dependent on the Zamorin's sway and had often invited the Portuguese before.
 But soon after their departure, Albuquerque heard that the Zamorin of Calicut was preparing a Calicut fleet of some 30 ships for Quilon.
 Afonso de Albuquerque left Cochin and hurried down to Quilon himself.

-Albuquerque arrived in Quilon, and instructed the Portuguese factor to hurry his business along, and sought out an audience with the regent-queen of Quilon.
+Albuquerque arrived in Quilon, and instructed the Portuguese factor to hurry his business along, and sought out an audience with the queen of Quilon.
 They were still docked when the Calicut fleet arrived, carrying an embassy from the Zamorin with the mission to persuade (or intimidate) Quilon from abandoning the Portuguese.
-The regent queen of Quilon rejected the Zamorin's request, but also forbade Albuquerque from engaging in hostilities in the harbor.
+The queen of Quilon rejected the Zamorin's request, but also forbade Albuquerque from engaging in hostilities in the harbor.
 Albuquerque, realizing Quilon was the only spice supply he had access to, acceded to her request.
 Albuquerque resigned himself to negotiating a commercial treaty and establishing a permanent Portuguese factory in Quilon (the third in India), placing it under factor António de Sá, with two assistants and twenty armed men to protect the factory.
 That settled, Albuquerque returned to Cochin on 12 January 1504 to make final preparations for his departure.
-Albuquerque signed a treaty of friendship with the Royal family of Quilon and established a factory there in 1503 itself.
+Albuquerque signed a treaty of friendship with the royal family of Quilon and established a factory there in 1503 itself.
 That voyage was the beginning of trade relations between Portugal and city of Quilon, which became the center of their trade in pepper.